alan-turing-institute/whatwhat/README.md

 If it fails for any reason, fix the underlying error, then just rerun it and increment the version number one more time.

-The update process used to be manual, involving the following steps:
+The update process used to be manual.
+It involved the following steps, which are saved here for posterity:

 <details>
 <summary>Steps for manually updating Homebrew release</summary>